History of Spain (1700–1808): Reforms

 Aranda, as the leader of the Aragonese faction at court, favored a more decentralized system of government.
 Aragon's special rights in Spain had been suppressed when the Bourbon monarch Philip V ascended the throne.
 Following the ouster of Esquilache, for a time Aranda was the leading figure in Spanish politics.
 A criminal prosecutor named José Moñino gained prominence as the investigator of the riots and as an outspoken supporter of the king's reformist policies.
 The riots were attributed to the Jesuits, who were advocates of papal power, when Bourbons were centralizing regal power.
 The role of the Jesuits in the riots was named as the reason to oust the Jesuits from Spain and its empire in 1767.
-Esquilache had arranged to have him made ambassador to Venice in 1767; in 1773 Moñino succeeded in having the Pope revoke the papal charter of the Jesuit Order.
+In 1773 Moñino succeeded in having Pope Clement XIV revoke the papal charter of the Jesuit Order.
 For this success, Charles named Moñino the Count of Floridablanca.

 The new count was named chief minister in 1777 and undertook the material reform of the Spanish bureaucracy.
 His chief bureaucratic successes were the creation of a true cabinet system of government in 1778 and the creation of Spain's first national bank, the National Bank of San Carlos, in 1782.
 Recognizing the damage done to Spain's education system after the expulsion of the Jesuits, Floridablanca undertook drastic reform to hire new teachers and modernize Spain's education system.
-Floridablanca's most enduring accomplishment was the freedom of trade in Spain's empire in the New World to foreigners.
+Floridablanca's most enduring accomplishment was the opening of free trade with Spain's empire in the New World to foreigners.

-Although Floridablanca – like Carvajal before him – admired British governance and believed that a cordial relationship with George III of the United Kingdom was the best policy for Spain, the American Revolutionary War was too great an opportunity for Charles III to pass up, and Spain went to war against Britain alongside France and the Dutch Republic in 1779, after providing monetary assistance to the rebels.
-Bernardo de Gálvez, the governor of Spanish Louisiana, led the campaign to retake the forts lost to the British since 1762; Pensacola, Florida was retaken in 1782, and the Bahamas were seized later that year.
+Although Floridablanca – like Carvajal before him – admired British governance and believed that a cordial relationship with George III of Great Britain was the best policy for Spain, the American Revolutionary War was too great an opportunity for Charles III to pass up, and Spain went to war against Britain alongside France and the Dutch Republic in 1779, after providing monetary assistance to the rebels.
+Bernardo de Gálvez, the governor of Spanish Louisiana, led the campaign to retake the forts lost to the British since 1762; Pensacola, Florida was retaken in 1782, and The Bahamas were seized later that year.
 The Treaty of Paris (1783) restored much of what Spain had lost in the Seven Years' War, including Florida.